gmile/gmile.github.io/_posts/2016-02-01-raw-sql-in-a-rails-project.md

 Take a user's search query, for example: it has to incorporate searching by first name, last name, email, id, something else...
 It can be really intimidating to build this using raw SQL strings.
 This is where [arel](https://github.com/rails/arel) comes to the rescue.
 Another good example would be iterating over a simple set of associations, like rendering comments for a post.
 Writing a raw SQL for a job like that would be a waste of time!

 Do not be scared of writing raw SQL like I was.
-After becoming familiar with simple `SELECT`s, `GROUP BY`s and a small set of aggregate functions like `MAX`, `SUM` and the like, I discovered a whole world of new tools, such as window functions, materialized views, jsonb, and lots of other powerful database features.
+After becoming familiar with simple `SELECT`s, `GROUP BY`s and a small set of aggregate functions like `MAX`, `SUM` and the like, I discovered a whole world of new tools, such as window functions, materialized views, JSONs, and lots of other powerful database features.

 I wish someone sat down with me back in the day and told me there ain't anything bad about writing pure SQL code.
 Instead I had to learn this simple truth my own, hard way.